Faculty & Staff Educational Assistance

-If your parent is a full-time Northwestern University employee (with the required years of service) and is eligible for University educational assistance benefits, these benefits may be used toward the cost of your full-time tuition on a study abroad program.
+If you are a current Northwestern undergraduate, and your parent is a full-time Northwestern University employee with the required years of service and eligibility for University educational assistance benefits, these benefits may be used toward the cost of your full-time tuition on a study abroad program.

-All NU tuition benefits are renewable for a maximum of 12 quarters / 8 semesters.
-For eligibility information or other questions about faculty/staff tuition benefits, your parent should contact Northwestern's Benefits Division directly.
+All Northwestern tuition benefits are renewable for a maximum of 12 quarters / 8 semesters.
+For eligibility information or other questions about faculty/staff tuition benefits, your parent should contact Northwestern's Human Resources benefits division.

 The same discount percentage will be applied to your study abroad program's tuition, up to the cost of Northwestern tuition, and the appropriate discount will automatically be applied to your Northwestern invoice for any quarter(s) of study abroad: